We introduced car parking charges at Stanmer Park on 1 April 2021. There is more information in the updates below.

 New information and welcome kiosk

-This new building, by the Lower Lodges entrance, will offer drinks and snacks, and include park bike hire and public toilet facilities.
+This new building, by the Lower Lodges entrance, is now open.
+It is operated by Circa in the Park.
+It offers drinks and snacks, public toilets and park bike hire.

 Public events at Stanmer

 Please check individual event organisers' websites for new information on any public events scheduled to take place at Stanmer Park in 2021.

 How to access the park, transport to get there and parking